mgadaphy/Disable-Windows-Defender-Update/README.md

    - For all changes to take effect, manually reboot your computer after running the script.

 ## How to Re-enable Windows Defender and Windows Update
-To restore Windows Defender and Windows Update, you will need to manually re-enable the services, scheduled tasks, and undo the registry and firewall changes.
-This process is not automated by this script.
-Consider searching for a dedicated re-enablement script or manually reversing the changes.
+To restore Windows Defender and Windows Update, use the provided `Reenable_Defender_WindowsUpdate.ps1` script.
+This script will attempt to:
+- Remove all registry and Group Policy blocks for Defender and Windows Update
+- Remove forceful disable keys for Real-Time Protection and AntiSpyware
+- Restore Defender settings via WMI
+- Re-enable all relevant services and scheduled tasks
+- Remove hosts file and firewall blocks
+Run the script as Administrator, then reboot your computer.
+If you still encounter issues, check the Troubleshooting section or manually review the registry and service settings.

 ---